Accidents At Work

 Many people are injured in accidents at work each year.
 Regulations put in place by the Government’s Health and Safety Authority require employers to protect the health and safety of all employees by providing correct training, adequate supervision, suitable machinery and equipment, capable co-workers and a safe working environment.
 These regulations prevent many potential accidents in workplaces, but accidents can occur even where all these conditions are met.

-Claiming compensation will usually involve making a claim against your employer’s insurance.
-It is your legal right to do this, and you should not let your employer persuade you not to pursue a claim.
-Any accidents relating to machinery, chemical exposure, lifting or falling at work may be eligible for compensation, and you should see a personal injury solicitor to assess whether you have a reasonable case.
+Bringing a case will usually involve making a case against your employer’s insurance.
+It is your legal right to do this, and you should not let your employer persuade you not to pursue a case.

-What Does an Accident at Work Claim Cover?
+What Does an Accident at Work Case Cover?

 If you have suffered in an accident at work, you may be entitled to compensation for: